Babalu2017/webapp_towpath/README.md

 -   The app crash if users insert a wrong postcode when they list an item.
 Error: [list out of range].
 The bug was fixed adding if statements.
 (The bug was fixed)
 -   The app crash if you dont open a ticket request on linode asking to open mail port.
 The error is 502 Bad Gataway, specifically gunicorn fail with timeour worker.
 I had to comment out send_verification_email and send_notification functions.
 (The bug was fixed)
 - The same error will be raised from the admin page backend when you approve a vendor.
 (The bug was fixed)
+- In cover(s).html and vendor_details.html dynamic url inside style:"background: url {% ... %}" throw an error inside vd code terminal this error does not afflect the code at all although (the bug is not fixed yet)